 Both Google and Bing allow 80 characters in one longer description field, which was limited to 70 characters in Google (two separate description lines limited to 35 characters each) and 71 characters in Bing.

-Both Bing and Google provide a keyword research tool, negative keyword, and broad match targeting.
-The main difference between these two ad platforms is that Bing has much lower traffic volume for keywords.
+Both Bing and Google provide a keyword research tool, negative keywords, and broad match targeting.
+The main difference between these two ad platforms is that Bing has a much lower traffic volume for keywords.

 Click-Through Rate (CTR)

 Bing Ads manage to have higher CTRs for shopping & financial services search verticals, since Yahoo and MSN both grant financial reporting.
 The main reason for this is that they offer a great deal of shopping – financial resources & ads in those search verticals on those platforms reach a highly interested audience, receive more engagement, and have higher CTR.

 To help you decide which ad network you should be using, let us take a look at the most important areas of each network.

 When comparing Bing and Google Ads, one of the most critical differences is price.
 The average CPC on Bing Ads can be up to 70% lower than Google Ads.

 According to ReportGarden, CPC averages $7.99 on Bing Ads and $20.08 on Google AdWords.